-- The course is designed as a 2-year cycle including 7 seminars per year, covering each a major theme of hematology.
+The course is designed as a 2-year cycle including 7 seminars per year, covering each a major theme of hematology.

 - Each seminar is divided into 4-6 topics (depending on the seminar) related to the main theme.
 Each topic has been carefully determined according to the EHA CV Passport.

 - Attendance to the seminars is free for BHS members, including trainees.

 - The registration for the seminars is required once-only.

 - Trainees in hematology (particularly years 4, 5 or 6 of Internal Medicine) or in Clinical Biology are invited to register on line on the BHS website the beginning of the 2-year cycle.
 It is allowed to start with either seminar 1 (year 1) or seminar 7 (year 2).

-- Other BHS members are welcomed to attend the course without previous registration.
+- Other BHS members are welcome to attend the course without previous registration.

 - Attendees will be requested to sign an attendance list.
 In order to further improve the course if necessary, attendees will also be asked to return evaluation forms.

 - PowerPoint presentations and recordings will be available online after each seminar.

 - Trainees and BHS members will also have the privilege to use the EHA Confolio system, a social Network designed to interact with other hematologists and exchange scientific teaching material.

 Evaluation & certification of trainees

 - An examination will take place every year, covering all seminars of a 2-yr cycle.

 - The examination will consist in an online multiple choice questionnaire based on questions provided by each speaker.

 - An official certificate of qualification will award the successful trainees, provided they have attended at least 8 out of 12 seminars and they have managed to pass the examination with at least 60%.

 - At present, the heads of department of our universities are free to endorse the BHS examination as their official end of training examination.
 In the future, this examination may become an official requirement for obtaining the special competence in hematology.